na-na-hi/renget/archive/umarr.md

-# UncleMarr's bots

 ***
-Making literally anything and everything.
 All bots work on turbo unless stated otherwise.

 ***
 **Table of Contents**